 \subsubsection{{Coordinate Measurement}}

-The trajectories of charged particles in the spectrometer are measured using a telescope of multiwire-proportional-chamber modules (C1 to C8).
-Since the channeled secondary-beam rate exceeds the rate of $\Xi$ decays by a factor $>10^{4}$, the rate capability of the these detectors is key to obtaining the desired large sample (of order $10^9$ events) of hyperon and antihyperon decays.
-To maximize rate capability, 1 mm anode-wire-spacing MWPCs are employed for C1 and C2, with wire spacing ranging up to 2 mm for C7 and C8.
-With a gas mixture of 50\% CF$_4$/50\% isobutane, C1 (which experiences the highest rate per unit area) operates reliably at a rate exceeding 1 MHz/cm$^2$.
+The trajectories of charged particles in the spectrometer were measured using a telescope of multiwire-proportional-chamber modules (C1 to C8).
+Since the channeled secondary-beam rate exceeded that of $\Xi$ decays by a factor $>10^{4}$, the rate capability of the these detectors was key to obtaining the desired large sample (of order $10^9$ events) of hyperon and antihyperon decays.
+To maximize rate capability, 1 mm anode-wire-spacing MWPCs were employed for C1 and C2, with wire spacing ranging up to 2 mm for C7 and C8.
+With a gas mixture of 50\% CF$_4$/50\% isobutane, C1 (which experienced the highest rate per unit area) operated reliably at a rate exceeding 1\,MHz/cm$^2$.

-To measure the particle positions in three dimensions, more than one measurement view is required.
-Each of the eight chamber modules contains four anode planes, two of which have vertical wires and two of which have wires at angles of $\pm27^\circ$ with respect to the first two.
-This choice of stereo angle is found to optimize the measurement resolution for hyperon mass and decay point.
-Measurements are thus provided in $x$ as well as in directions rotated by $\pm27^\circ$ with respect to $x$, from which $y$ coordinates can be computed. $z$ coordinates are given by the known locations of the MWPC planes.
+To measure particle positions in three dimensions, more than one measurement view is required.
+Each of the eight chamber modules contained four anode planes, two of which had vertical wires and two of which had wires at angles of $\pm27^\circ$ with respect to the first two.
+This choice of stereo angle was found to optimize the measurement resolution for hyperon mass and decay point.
+Measurements were thus provided in $x$ as well as in directions rotated by $\pm27^\circ$ with respect to $x$, from which $y$ coordinates could be computed. $z$ coordinates were given by the known locations of the MWPC planes.